Using Dataproc (Spark) and Hail on Verily Workbench

 Pausing (stopping), restarting, or deleting a cluster

-You can stop (pause) a running cluster, restart a cluster, or delete it, from the ‘three-dot’ menu for the cluster in the Workbench web UI.
+You can stop (pause) a running cluster, restart a stopped cluster, or delete it in the Workbench web UI.

-You can stop/restart/delete a cluster from the Workbench web UI.
+Stop a running cluster from the Workbench web UI by clicking the "Stop" button.

-You can stop/restart/delete a cluster from the Workbench web UI.
+Restart a stopped cluster from the Workbench web UI by clicking the "Start" button.

 Scheduled deletion still applies to stopped clusters.